 Leah Ratner, MS, MD

 Leah became interested in social justice while living in Northeast Brazil during her undergrad years at GW.
 Her experiences and passion for a career in health justice took her to Ghana after GW followed by a Masters in Sustainable International Development/Health Policy at Brandeis University.
 She went to medical school at St. George’s University where she participated in the KBT Global Scholars program and had the unique opportunity to go to medical school in three different countries.
 Her clinical and development experience is primarily in Central America and West Africa and her research focus is Pediatric to Adult transitions in resource poor settings.
-She is honored to be this year’s GHT Chief and excited to be working with Dr. Saulters and Daniel!
+She is honored to be this year’s GHT Chief and excited to be working with Dr. Saulters, Dr. Selden, and April!